On the intersection of local Arthur packets for classical groups and applications: Introduction

 \end{ques}

-By the work of M{\oe}glin (see Theorem \ref{thm reduction to gp}), to consider Question \ref{que intro 2}, we can restrict ourselves to the case of the local Arthur parameters of {\it good parity}, i.e., every summand $\rho \otimes S_{a_i} \otimes S_{b_i}$ is self-dual and of the same type as $\psi.$ In \cite{Ato20b}, Atobe showed that for any such local Arthur parameter, the corresponding local Arthur packet is exactly parametrized by $\pi(\EE)$, where $\EE$ runs over certain extended multi-segments (see Definition \ref{def multi-segment}) and there is a local Arthur parameter $\psi_{\EE}$ associated to $\EE$.
-Towards Question \ref{que intro 2} for local Arthur parameters of good parity, for any irreducible representation $\pi$ of good parity (see Definition \ref{def good parity reps}), in \cite{Ato22}, Atobe gave algorithms to \begin{enumerate} \item determine whether there exists an extended multi-segment $\EE$ such that $\pi(\EE)=\pi$, and \item in the affirmative case, determine all extended multi-segments $\EE$ such that $\pi(\EE)=\pi$. \end{enumerate} Atobe's algorithms depend on following three operations, their inverses and compositions, on extended multi-segments: \begin{enumerate} \item[(i)] $R_k$, row exchange of extended segments, \item[(ii)] $ui_{i,j}$, union-intersection of extended segments, \item[(iii)] $P$, phantom (dis)appearing (formally adding (deleting) an extended segment). \end{enumerate} In particular, Atobe proved the following.
+By the work of M{\oe}glin (see Theorem \ref{thm red from nu to gp}), to consider Question \ref{que intro 2}, we can restrict ourselves to the case of the local Arthur parameters of {\it good parity}, i.e., every summand $\rho \otimes S_{a_i} \otimes S_{b_i}$ is self-dual and of the same type as $\psi.$ In \cite{Ato20b}, Atobe showed that for any such local Arthur parameter, the corresponding local Arthur packet is exactly parametrized by certain extended multi-segments (see Definition \ref{def multi-segment}).
+More explicitly, given an extended multi-segment $\EE$, there is an associated local Arthur parameter $\psi_{\EE}$ and a representation $\pi(\EE)$ which is irreducible or zero.
+Then, \cite[Theorem 3.4]{Ato20b} states that